 A structure used for the storage of material which provides protection against theft, damage, or deterioration.

-Used for requisitioned supplies found to be in excess of requirements and which must be returned to the warehouse.
+Used for requisitioned supply or supplies found to be in excess of requirements and which must be returned to the warehouse.

 An instrument showing that the signer has possession of certain described goods for storage, and obligating the signer to deliver the goods to a specified person, or to that person’s order, or bearer, upon return of the instrument.